ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 	You can learn more about other available predefined editor builds in the {@link installation/advanced/predefined-builds dedicated builds guide}.
 </info-box>

-## Running a more advanced editor
+## Running a full-featured editor from CDN

 The fastest way to run an advanced editor using the {@link features/index rich editing features offered by CKEditor 5} is using a superbuild.
-The superbuild, available instantly from CDN, is a preconfigured editor instance that offers access to all available plugins.
+The superbuild, available instantly from CDN, is a preconfigured editor instance that offers access to all available plugins and all predefined editor types.
 Starting from that point and using the `removePlugins` configuration option, you can trim and customize the editor to your exact needs with minimal effort.

 <info-box>
 	Please consider, that the superbuild contains a really whole lot of code.
 A good portion of that code may not be needed in you implementation, so using the superbuild should rather be considered for evaluation purposes and for tests, than for production environment.

-	We strongly advise using the {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder Online builder} or {@link installation/getting-started/quick-start-other#building-the-editor-from-source building the editor from source} to create efficient end-user solutions.
+	We strongly advise using the {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder Online builder} approach or {@link installation/getting-started/quick-start-other#building-the-editor-from-source building the editor from source} to create customized and efficient production-environment solutions.
+You can also try out the {@link installation/advanced/predefined-builds predefined builds} tailored for specific needs.
 </info-box>

-### Multiple editors

-Text placeholder
 ### Using the CKEditor 5 superbuild

 First add the editor placeholder to your document.